adkron/dirtyinformation.com/_posts/2014-3-31-an-agile-contract.markdown

 don't have a fixed price or a well defined scope.
 I'd love to talk about my wizardry of speaking or how amazing I am with my words, but you've read my blog.
 I only tell the truth as I know it and am confident in what I say.
-So there is no big secret to leaving our scope and getting contracts that aren't based on a fixed bid.
+So there is no big secret to leaving out scope and getting contracts that aren't based on a fixed bid.
 It isn't your place to set their budget, and fixed bid contracts rarely leave either side happy.
 So I thought I would share this contract with you, or at least a portion of